-Persepolis, literally meaning “city of Persians”, was the ceremonial capital of the Achaemenid Empire (ca. 550–330 BCE).
-Persepolis is situated 60 km northeast of the city of Shiraz in Fars Province in Iran.
+Persepolis, literally meaning “city of Persians” or city of Parse, was the ceremonial capital of the Achaemenid Empire (ca. 550–330 BCE) 2500 years ago.
+Persepolis is situated 60 km northeast of the city of Shiraz in Marvdasht which is located in Fars Province in Iran.
 The earliest remains of Persepolis date back to 515 BCE.
+Persepolis is the great complex of incredible palaces with amazing motifs.
 It exemplifies the Achaemenid style of architecture.
 UNESCO declared the ruins of Persepolis a World Heritage Site in 1979.

 Shushtar Historical Hydraulic System is an island city from the Sassanid era with a complex irrigation system.
-Located in Iran’s Khuzestan Province.
-It was registered on UNESCO’s list of World Heritage Sites in 2009 and is Iran’s 10th cultural heritage site to be registered on the United Nations’ list.
+Located in Khuzestan Province, Iran.
+It was registered on UNESCO’s list of World Heritage Sites in 2009 and is Iran‘s 10th cultural heritage site to be registered on the United Nations’ list.

 Sheikh Safi al-Din Khānegāh and Shrine Ensemble is the tomb of Sheikh Safi-ad-din Ardabili located in Ardabil, Iran.
 In 2010, it was registered on the UNESCO World Heritage List.